yureek/S-HealthStack.github.io/index.md

 The web portal is a customizable dashboard for interactive data visualization.
 Managers of the studies use the portal to:

-- Create surveys
+- Create and deploy surveys
-- Manage participants
+- Manage team members and participants
 - Analyze participant data

 # Recommended Workflow